The Single Biggest Threat to Lake Simcoe

 Did You Know?
 We're preparing a climate change mitigation strategy to reduce greenhouse gas emissions across the watershed.
 Results from this report are planned for release in 2020.

 Phosphorus loads have decreased since the 1980s but we're facing some new challenges around the sources of phosphorus loads.
 These challenges are driven in large part, by climate change and increasing urban development which can result in more urban run-off from storms and melting snow.
-"Loads" refers to the amount of phosphorus that is carried into the lake by runoff.
+"Loads" refers to the amount of phosphorus entering the lake from all sources.

 aquatic plant growth.